Astronaut828/SmartContractResearch/MasterChefV2/README.md

     // calculates the blocks since the last reward block by subtracting the last reward block from the current block number uint256 blocks = block.number.sub(pool.lastRewardBlock);

-    // calculates the SUSHI reward for the pool by multiplying the reward per block by the number of blocks and then dividing by the total allocation points of the pool uint256 sushiReward = blocks.mul(sushiPerBlock()).mul(pool.allocPoint) / totalAllocPoint;
+    // calculates the SUSHI reward for the pool by multiplying the rewards per block by the number of blocks and the pool's allocation points and dividing by the total allocation points. uint256 sushiReward = blocks.mul(sushiPerBlock()).mul(pool.allocPoint) / totalAllocPoint;

     // adds the SUSHI reward per share to the accumulated SUSHI per share